louisbichard/louisjohnbichard/blog/brogrammer_patience.md

 Let me digress for a moment.

-Weightlifting is a patient sport making the weightlifter a patient (or stubborn) person.
+"Weightlifting is a patient sport making the weightlifter a patient (or stubborn) person."

-For more Donny Shankle: http://donnyshankle.blogspot.co.uk/ Attempting PB’s everyday
+For more Donny Shankle: http://donnyshankle.blogspot.co.uk/

+Attempting PB’s everyday
 “A good athlete (and a good developer!) must auto regulate his own energy.”
 Everyday isn’t about writing more code than you did yesterday, or lifting more weight.
 Let me explain.